 Seriously, if you spend much of your work life on the web, you probably have online resources that you check regularly.
 Organizing them is the best way to get to those resources more quickly.
 Thankfully, Chrome has a Bookmark Manager that can help you out.

-In the upper-right corner of the browser, click the Chrome button.
+- In the upper-right corner of the browser, click the three little dots (see figure above).

 Repeat as necessary to have as many folders as you need.